shuod/learning_notes_HW_exam_certification/Notes/HeadFirstJAVA/readme.md

-For entry level learners, download the Java SE (standard edition)from the oracle website is enough:
+For beginners, download the Java SE (standard edition)from the oracle website is enough:

 https://www.oracle.com/technetwork/java/javase/downloads/index.html